 It’s also a very fair plan, especially for newer or part time agents who may not want to pay high desk fees every month, but still want a better than average split.
 At Keller Williams, agents get 100 % commission after they earn a certain amount, so the plan encourages agents to work harder.
 Never a bad thing!

 One of Keller Williams’ most attractive offerings to agents is their profit sharing plan.
-Keller agents who recruit other successful agents receive a portion of those agents’ commissions.
-If the agent they recruit in turn recruits another agent, the original agent gets a small percentage of their commissions as well.
+Keller agents who recruit other successful agents receive a percentage of profit share based on the recruited agent’s office owner profit.
+If the agent they recruit in turn recruits another agent, the original agent gets a small percentage of that office’s owner profit as well.
 After certain production goals are met, agents who receive profit shares join the leadership council.
 Here they are given a vote on decisions made for the entire agency.
 No other company we reviewed offers profit sharing.

 Over the past few years, the Keller Williams brand has become synonymous with great training.
 They continue to lead the industry in training.
 Training Magazine recently ranked Keller Williams the number one training program in the country not just in real estate, but in all industries.